rs-station/rs-station.github.io/_posts/2024-07-31-multivariate-wilson.md

 *[Zielinski and Dolamore et al.](https://doi.org/10.1101/2024.07.19.604369) show evidence of long-range allostery between the active site and Cystein-53. [(CC-BY-NC-ND license)](https://creativecommons.org/licenses/by-nc-nd/4.0/)*{: caption}

 ### Variational Inference Best Practices
 Finally, Zielinski et al (3), details the application of Careless to time-resolved data using DJ-1 as an example.
 This manuscript offers helpful guidance to users seeking to get the most of their time-resolved diffraction data.
 Furthermore, it contains a thorough ablation study which demonstrates the impact of many components of the model.
+As judged from the ablation, the multivariate Wilson prior was extremely important for maximizing time-resolved signal.
+In our estimation, the prior contributes a nearly 10 sigma boost in signal to noise!

 ![DJ-1 merging ablation study](/assets/posts/2024-07-31-multivariate-wilson/dj1_ablation_study.png){: style="width: 100%"}
 *[Zielinski et al.](https://doi.org/10.1101/2024.07.30.605871) studied the importance of careless model components by conducting ablation studies.
 Among other important observations, they showed the multivariate Wilson prior accounts for a nearly 10 sigma increase in time-resolved difference signal. [(CC-BY-NC license)](https://creativecommons.org/licenses/by-nc/4.0/)*

+### The Future of Variational Inference in Crystallography
+Together, these pre-prints highlight the flexibility of variational inference as a framework for modeling crystallographic data.
+New insights like the multivariate prior are easy to incorporate and test.
+Furthermore, they translate to meaningful biological results!
+The rs-station devs are looking forward to continuing advancing the state of the art as we support and develop this important technology.